A second Trump term could slow the shift from fossil fuels as climate threats grow

 During Trump's first term, his administration rolled back dozens of environmental protections, according to an analysis by the Brookings Institution.
 Trump pulled the U.S. out of the Paris Agreement on climate change; tried to weaken regulations on power plant emissions; opened part of Alaska’s Arctic National Wildlife Refuge to oil and gas development; and eased a rule that was designed to reduce polluted wastewater from coal plants.

-If Trump’s reelected, environmental groups will almost certainly file lawsuits challenging the administration’s actions.
+If Trump is reelected, environmental groups will almost certainly file lawsuits challenging the administration’s actions.
 Some of those cases could end up before the U.S. Supreme Court, which Trump reshaped in his first term to create a 6 to 3 conservative supermajority.

 While the conservative justices diverge on some rulings, their decisions regarding the environment have curtailed the federal government’s authority to protect it, making the Supreme Court arguably Trump’s most potent climate legacy.